Universality for the directed configuration model: metric space convergence of the strongly connected components at

 \subsection{Our results}

-Our main result is as follows.
-Let $C_i(n)$ for $i\geq 1$ be the kernels of the SCCs of $\vec{G}_n(\nu)$, listed in decreasing order of size, breaking ties arbitrarily.
+For $M$ an MDM and $c\in (0,\infty)$, let $cM$ be equal to $M$ with all lengths multiplied by $c$.
+Let $C_i(n)$ for $i\geq 1$ be the kernels of the SCCs of $\vec{G}_n(\nu)$, listed in decreasing order of number of edges, breaking ties arbitrarily.
 Complete the list with an infinite repeat of $\zeroloop$.
-Then, the main theorem is as follows. \begin{theorem} There exists a sequence $\cC=(\cC_i,i\in \N)$ of random strongly connected MDMs such that, for each $i\geq 1$, $\cC_i$ is either $3$-regular or a loop, and such that
+Then, our main theorem is as follows. \begin{theorem} There exists a sequence $\cC=(\cC_i,i\in \N)$ of random strongly connected MDMs such that